-Success for a senior executive can be elusive.
-The decisions are tough, often needing to be made with insufficient information.
-Execution is a challenge, compounded by resistance to change and varying degrees of engagement.
+Being a senior executive can be challenging.
+Decisions can be tough, often needing to be made with insufficient information.
+Execution can be a challenge, compounded by resistance to change and weak engagement.
 And if that weren’t enough, we all have blind spots.
 It doesn’t matter how bright we are, how educated we are, or how experienced we are, we all have them.
 These blind spots can cause us to misdiagnose problems, overlook solutions, and miss opportunities.

-Executive Coaching discussions can help an executive better understand people and their behaviors, and these insights can help an executive become more inspiring, have greater influence within the organization, and be better able to manage conflict.
+Our discussions can help an executive read people and their behaviors.
+And these insights can help them communicate more effectively, have greater influence within the organization, and be better able to manage conflict.

-As an unbiased sounding board, an Executive Coach offers fresh perspective to allow making those difficult decisions with more confidence and certainty.
-By developing the best strategies possible, growth and profitability will be accelerated, execution of strategy enhanced, and relations improved with the executive team and Board of Directors.
+As an unbiased sounding board, an Executive Strategist offers fresh, outside perspective.
+By developing the best strategies possible, growth and profitability will be accelerated, execution of strategies enhanced, and cohesiveness within the executive team strengthened.

-STRATEGIC THINKING – The best strategies will leverage strengths, minimize risk, and balance long-term with short-term needs and goals.
-Executives must carefully think through possibilities, assess and manage risk, and then select the strategic plans with the best potential.
+» ENHANCED STRATEGIC THINKING – The best strategies will leverage strengths, minimize risk, and balance long-term with short-term needs and goals.
+Executives must carefully think through possibilities, assess and manage risk, and then develop strategies with the best potential.

-» HIGHER PRODUCTIVITY – Given the demands placed on us, it is critical to improve productivity, efficiency, and effectiveness.
-Maintaining a high degree of mental acuity, an even-keeled emotional state, reasonable physical reserves, and the capacity to communicate in an effective manner is essential.
+» HIGHER PRODUCTIVITY – Given the demands placed on executives, it is critical to improve productivity, efficiency, and effectiveness.
+Maintaining a high degree of mental acuity, managing stress and emotions, and carving out discretionary time to address the important before it becomes urgent is essential.